10 Free or Cheap Things to Do in Whanganui

 6. Walk around Westmere Lake

-Visit the rural side of Wanganui at the Westmere Lake.
+Visit the rural side of Whanganui at the Westmere Lake.
 Get amongst the livestock, mud, manure (all of which only occurs sometimes) and enjoy the tranquility of these scenic lake.
 Walks includes the Restawhile Lookout (40 minutes return), Top Flats and Jeanie Lynas Reid Reserve (2 hours return), Matipo Park Lower Route (1 hour return), and Matipo Park via Top Flats (2 hours return).

 Location: Enter from Kelvin Street or Brunswick Road.
 Westmere Lake is about a 10-minute drive on State Highway 3 north from Wanganui City Centre.

 7. Take snaps of the Bastia Hill Water Tower

 Another captivating tower in Whanganui, the Bastia Hill Water Tower is a sight you’ll want to view from the outside.
 Walk up to the tower and enjoy the cities views on the way down.

 Location: Take Mount View Road then follow Bastia Avenue.

 8. Have a stroll on Kai Iwi Beach

 Often described as the most scenic beach in Whanganui, Kai Iwi Beach is not to be missed.
 Enjoy the beautiful black sands and the view of the rugged coastal cliffs.
 At low tide, you can even walk to the neighbouring Castlecliff Beach.
 For more awesome beaches, see 10 Unique Beaches in New Zealand.

 Location: 14km west of Wanganui at the end of Rapanui Road.